How Many Standard Drinks Are In A Mixed Drink

 • Home Mixing: Precise measurements at home might be less accurate than professional bartending.

 For practical purposes, it's helpful to use readily available online calculators or apps designed to estimate standard drinks in mixed cocktails.
 These tools often incorporate average ABV values for common liquors and offer estimations based on recipe inputs.
-However, it's crucial to remember that these are still estimates.
+Still, it's crucial to remember that these are still estimates.

 The Importance of Moderation and Awareness